🏆 Best Mahjong App Overall (2026)

 Rating: 4.7★ (App Store), 4.5★ (Google Play)

-If you’re just looking for a peaceful tile-matching experience, this is one of the better solitaire versions.
-Elegant design, relaxing music, and no aggressive ads.
+This is a tile-matching solitaire game, not traditional Mahjong.
+If you’re looking for a peaceful, low-stress experience, Jong-Tile is one of the better options, with elegant design, relaxing music, and no aggressive ads.

 Connor’s Take: “I use this one when I want to chill out before bed.
 It’s not ‘real’ mahjong, but it scratches the tile-sorting itch nicely.”